anoopsarkar/nlp-class/hw1.md

 > [https://github.com/mfaruqui/retrofitting](https://github.com/mfaruqui/retrofitting)

-You can view the implementation but you must implement the algorithm yourself and apply it to the lexical substitution task.
+You can view the implementation but you must implement the algorithm yourself and apply it to the analogy task.

 ### New Lexicons